Widespread Emergency Services Number Outage Hits Germany - UrduPoint

 Widespread Emergency Services Number Outage Hits Germany

-Emergency services numbers went out of operation across Germany on Thursday morning before being reestablished later in the day, officials said, with the cause as yet unknown
+Emergency services numbers briefly went out of operation across Germany on Thursday morning, with network operator Deutsche Telekom blaming a technical problem and ruling out a hacker attack

-Frankfurt, (APP - UrduPoint / Pakistan Point News - 11th Nov, 2021 ) :Emergency services numbers went out of operation across Germany on Thursday morning before being reestablished later in the day, officials said, with the cause as yet unknown.
+Frankfurt, (APP - UrduPoint / Pakistan Point News - 11th Nov, 2021 ) :Emergency services numbers briefly went out of operation across Germany on Thursday morning, with network operator Deutsche Telekom blaming a technical problem and ruling out a hacker attack.

 The Federal office for civil protection and disaster relief (BBK) reported disruptions to the 112 and 110 emergency numbers used to contact the police, fire brigade or the ambulance service, between 0330 and 0440 GMT.